 Chinchillas’ teeth have continuous growth throughout their life, so they need wearing down and kept at the correct length by eating crisp grass/hay or grass-based chinchilla pellets.
 The wrong diet or omission of roughage and fibre can lead to serious dental issues.

-You should feed your chinchillas:
+What you should feed your chinchillas:

 Premium quality hay that will make up the majority of your chinchillas’ diet (+80%) and it should be continually available.